Quadratic points on bielliptic modular curves: Results for

-\item[d)] There are no non-cuspidal quadratic points on $X_0(94)$. \end{itemize} \end{thm} \begin{proof} All the values $n$ for which we consider the modular curves $X_0(n)$ are of the form $n=dp$, where $d=2,3$ or $4$ and $p=23, 31$ or $47$.
-Let $K$ be a quadratic field, $x=(E,C)$ a $K$-rational point on $Y_0(n)$, where $E/K$ is an elliptic curve and $C$ is a $\Gal_K$-invariant cyclic subgroup of $E$ of order $n$.
-It follows that $y=(E,dC)$ is a $K$-rational point on $Y_0(p)$.
+\item[d)] There are no non-cuspidal quadratic points on $X_0(94)$. \end{itemize} \end{thm} \begin{proof} All the values $n$ for which we consider the modular curves $X_0(n)$ are of the form $n=mp$, where $m=2,3$ or $4$ and $p=23, 31$ or $47$.
+Let $K$ be a quadratic field, $(E,C)$ a $K$-rational point on $Y_0(n)$, where $E/K$ is an elliptic curve and $C$ is a $\Gal_K$-invariant cyclic subgroup of $E$ of order $n$.
+It follows that $y = (E, mC)$ is a $K$-rational point on $Y_0(p)$.
 By the results of \cite{BruinNajman15}, we know that $E$ is either a $\Q$-curve of degree $p$ or $y$ is one of the \textit{exceptional} points listed in the appropriate table in \cite{BruinNajman15}.

-For each of the exceptional points $y$ listed in the appropriate table in \cite{BruinNajman15} we construct an elliptic curve with $j$-invariant $j(y)$ and determine whether it admits a $d$-isogeny.
-For $d=2$ this is done by checking whether the curve has a $2$-torsion point and for $d=3$ it is done by checking whether $\psi_3$ has a linear factor; this is a necessary and sufficient condition for the existence of a $3$-isogeny.
+For each of the exceptional points $y$ listed in the appropriate table in \cite{BruinNajman15} we construct an elliptic curve with $j$-invariant $j(y)$ and determine whether it admits an $m$-isogeny.
+For $m=2$ this is done by checking whether the curve has a $2$-torsion point and for $m=3$ it is done by checking whether the division polynomial $\psi_3$ (see \cite[Chapter 3.2]{Washington_EC} for the definition) has a linear factor; this is a necessary and sufficient condition for the existence of a $3$-isogeny.
 We obtain that for $n=69$ this occurs if and only if $K=\Q(\sqrt{-11})$ and $j(y)=-2^{15}$, i.e. when the elliptic curve has complex multiplication by $\Z[\frac{1+\sqrt{-11}}{2}]$, and it does not occur for the exceptional points in the cases $n=62$ and $94$.
-In the remaining case $n=92$ with $d=4$, all computation can be avoided by noting that $(E,2C)$ defines a point on $Y_0(2p)(K)$, and hence $E$ is necessarily a $\Q$-curve of degree $p$ by \cite[Table 13]{BruinNajman15}.
+In the remaining case $n=92$ with $m=4$, all computation can be avoided by noting that $(E,2C)$ defines a point on $Y_0(2p)(K)$, and hence $E$ is necessarily a $\Q$-curve of degree $p$ by \cite[Table 13]{BruinNajman15}.